mrclmr/homebrew-tap/README.md

-meyermarcel Homebrew Tap
+mrclmr Homebrew Tap
 ========================

-This is a [Homebrew](https://brew.sh) tap for formulae for software developed by meyermarcel.
+This is a [Homebrew](https://brew.sh) tap for formulae for software developed by mrclmr.

 Setup